 A variety of clinics for alpine officials are held annually in each geographic division of U.S. Ski & Snowboard.
 Clinics range from those designed as a mandatory refresher for FIS-certified technical delegates and other senior officials to introductory sessions for those officials with little or no experience.
 Topics may include timing and calculation, rules, gate judging, course preparation, paperwork and the race secretariat, press relations and data management.
 There is an emphasis on fairness, competitor protection and respect for the rules in all courses.
 Attendance at recognized clinics is required for certification and for maintaining certification.
 Certification exams are offered at many clinics, according to divisional needs; exams are 'open-book' but must be taken at a clinic.
+Use of computers to "search" for exam answers is not allowed.
 Retesting of a failed Alpine Officials exam may only occur after a revision of the applicable exam become available.
 Exams shall be revised annually.